anoobbava/meetup-vue/README.md

 6. save the store to the firebase.
 7. added functionlity to keep the signin once the page is refreshed also.

+### pending work to be done

+1. implement the edit functionality .
+Partially completed need to work on
+2. register for meetup functionality.
+3. deployment

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).